 Both bluegill and crappie often suspend or move out over deep water basins on many bodies of water each winter.
 Deep and basin are often relative descriptions to describe a large offshore bowl of deeper water but more specifically, look for the bowls or basins that bottom out between fifteen and forty-five feet of water.
-Most of these basins are typically soft bottom but points and other structure that protrudes into these basins are often a harder bottom structure.
-The rock that intersects or protruded into a basin is really an overlooked location for panfish but often, we often find fish drifting through this open water suspended off the bottom.
+Most of these basins are typically soft bottom while points and other structures that protrude into these basins are often a harder bottom.
+The rock that intersects or protrudes into a basin is really an overlooked location for panfish, but we often find fish drifting through this open water suspended off the bottom.

-Breaking down these basins for suspended fish can be intimidating but there are many adjustments you can make to become much more efficient at finding these fish.
+Breaking down these basins for suspended panfish can be intimidating but there are many adjustments you can make to become much more efficient at finding these fish.
 Typically, finding fish is everything.
 Large aggressive presentations can shine for eliminating water and finding fish.
-By midwinter however, even basin fish can sometimes require finesse.
+By midwinter, however, even basin fish can sometimes require finesse.
 These schools of fish often suspend in a column where fish stack on top of each other.
 What this means is that you might have ten to fifteen feet of fish below you while somebody ten yards away isn’t marking a fish.
-These suspended basin fish are also typically moving.
-You might have ten to fifteen feet of fish below you and in a blink these fish are gone.
+These suspended basin panfish are also typically moving.
+You might have ten to fifteen feet of fish below you and in a blink, these fish are gone.

 Rocking the Boat

 When fishing through several holes, turn your Vexilar onto Manual Range so you can get a bottom lock faster and walk from hole to hole quicker.
 Don’t fish until you see fish.
 Hang the transducer just below the ice and with your sensitivity or gain turned up, rock the transducer from one side of the hole to the other.
 If the fish are off to the side, you can often pick fish up on the edge of the cone angle and tell what direction from the hole the school of fish is located.
 Drill several holes at once in a rough grid and walk from hole to hole with your electronics.
-Don’t stop to fish until you see fish.
+Again, don’t stop to fish until you’re marking them.

-First adjustment is often dropping down to lighter line.
+The first adjustment is often dropping down to a lighter line.
 We often do most of our heavy lifting with three-pound Frost Mono for a big percentage of our panfish ice fishing.
-That three-pound mono is just perfect diameter and very versatile.
+That three-pound mono is just a perfect diameter and very versatile.
 On tougher bites, however, try scaling down to two-pound Frost Fluorocarbon.
 The weight and low stretch attributes of Fluorocarbon are nice over deeper water.
-Something else to consider is change your line often, as much as every day to two days of fishing.
+Something else to consider is changing your line often, as much as every day to two days of fishing.
 If you jig aggressively to bring fish in, you can really work up twist into the line when you hard pound jigs on light diameter lines.
 Regardless of what reel you use.
 When bites get tougher come midwinter, change your line all the time.
-Don’t have to change the entire spool, just the top fifty feet.
+You don’t have to change the entire spool, just the top fifty feet.

-These classic basin and hole locations are prevailent on many fisheries.
-You can often see where these holes are located on many lakes by just looking for the cluster or permenant shacks.
+These classic basin and hole locations are prevalent in many fisheries.
+You can often see where these holes are located on many lakes by just looking for the cluster of permanent shacks.
 By midwinter, these fish can get picked over.
 One final thought to wrap up with is simply fishing new ice.
 Push to the edges of community holes.
-Find locations that havent been recently fished.
-Even a ten yard shift away from the commotion and harrassment can be a big move.
-Look over topo maps and look for areas within the basin holding fish that just havent had as much pressure.
-Finding and catching these fish by midwinter is as much about getting away from the crowds as anything else.
+Find locations that haven’t been recently fished.
+Even a ten-yard shift away from the commotion and harassment can be a big move.
+Look over topo maps and look for areas within the basin holding fish that just haven’t had as much pressure.
+Finding and catching suspended panfish by midwinter is as much about getting away from the crowds as anything else.